zooba/PTVS-wiki/Cookiecutter.md

 ### Error loading template

 Some templates may be using invalid data types, such as boolean, in their `cookiecutter.json`.
 This should be reported to the template author.
 Click on the **Issues** link in the template information pane.

+### Hook script failed

+Some templates may use post-generation scripts that are not compatible with the Cookiecutter UI.
+For example, scripts that query the user for input will fail due to not having a terminal console.